Greenstand/treetracker-admin-client/README.md

 ### Step 2: Install Node.js

-_Node.js version 16.x works best for now; later versions have exhibited some strange behaviour with this project.
-If you encounter issues with the server, check your version of Node.js first.
-This includes CORS related issues when fetching the API._

 We recommend using [nvm](https://github.com/nvm-sh/nvm) to install and manage your Node.js instances.
 More details here: https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/

 1. Make sure a profile exists for your terminal, run `touch ~/.profile; touch ~/.zshrc`
 2. Install nvm: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash`
-3. Install the latest version of Node.js 16: `nvm install 16`
+3. Install the latest version of Node.js 18: `nvm install 18`
-4. Use the installed Node.js: `nvm use 16`
+4. Use the installed Node.js: `nvm use 18`

-Alternatively, you can install Node.js directly from https://nodejs.org/dist/latest-v16.x/
+Alternatively, you can install Node.js directly from https://nodejs.org/dist/latest-v18.x/

 _On MacOS, you can alleviate the need to run as sudo by using nvm or by [following John Papa's instructions](http://jpapa.me/nomoresudo)._